360ls/360ls/_sprint/sprint5/testing.md

 - Unit test the speed of the encoding.
 Is ffmpeg reading and encoding at a rate that is acceptable to produce a smooth live stream?
 - Unit test calibration of 4 live camera feeds.
 - Unit test the configuration using streams of different quality, sizes, and on different systems.
-- Unit test the rtmp connection to the AWS hosted Wowza server
+- Unit test the rtmp connection to the AWS hosted Wowza server.
-- Unit test playing a video on our web app
+- Unit test playing a video on our web app.

 ### Desktop:

-- Unit test recording a video on the Desktop application
+- Unit test recording a video on the Desktop application.
-- Unit test saving a video from the Desktop
+- Unit test saving a video from the Desktop.
-- Unit test uploading a video to the AWS server from the desktop
+- Unit test uploading a video to the AWS server from the desktop.
-- Unit test changing the preferences
+- Unit test changing the preferences.
 - Unit test sorting the videos and filtering by flag, date, time.
 - Unit test playing a video back on the desktop.
-- Unit test flagging a video
+- Unit test flagging a video.
-- Unit test establishing an rtmp connection from the desktop
+- Unit test establishing an rtmp connection from the desktop.

 ## Integration Tests:

 - Test the piping of images from python stitching module to the ffmpeg encoding.
 Do the output images from the stitching get correctly piped from our module to the ffmpeg rtmp stream?
-- Test sending a live stream from the desktop to the Wowza engine
+- Test sending a live stream from the desktop to the Wowza engine.
 - Test the configuration of 4 live camera streams into our stitching module.
 Can the stitching script produce a video of 4 cameras stitched together?
 - Test the connection between AWS wowza server and our web app.
 Can we receive a live stream video onto our Django/Python app?